Delaware Social Work License Requirements

 Licensed Clinical Social Worker (LCSW)

-Clinical social workers apply methods and theories learned through education and experience to treat behavioral or mental problems and disorders.
-To become a licensed clinical social worker in Delaware, you must have either an MSW from a school accredited by the CSWE or a doctorate in social work.
-In addition to meeting the education requirement, you must:
+Clinical social workers apply social work methods and theories to diagnose and treat behavioral and emotional disorders.
+To become credentialed as a Licensed Clinical Social Worker (LCSW) in Delaware, you must have either an MSW from a CSWE-accredited program or a doctorate in social work.
+After you have obtained one of these degrees, follow the steps below to apply for an LCSW license.

 1. Gain the required experience.